 Although this approach is interesting, it presents few challenges.
 Advancing towards Microservices requires a strong combination of technical workforce, processes, and tools.
 Teams need manpower that can understand both systems and make them work properly.
 As two systems are existing parallelly and need to communicate with each other, the communication and integrations must be well-planned.

-The Lego Pattern – As the name suggests, the Lego pattern entails building on top of existing Monolithic services.
-Think of Lego Pattern as real Lego blocks, these Lego blocks come as well-defined structures (without any need of designing and building them).
+As the name suggests, the Lego pattern entails building on top of existing Monolithic services.
+Think of Lego Pattern as real Lego blocks.
+These Lego blocks come as well-defined structures (without any need of designing and building them).
 One can use these blocks to create huge structures by stacking one Lego over another.
 Similarly, by using Lego Pattern, teams build new features and services on top of Monolithic.

 This pattern gives rise to a Hybrid Architecture – As Monolithic continues to exist and new features are developed using Microservices.